 Though people generally develop alcoholism as young adults, the negative effects of alcoholism are not exclusive to young populations.
 Elderly populations also struggle a great deal with alcohol dependence, but alcoholism it can be much harder to diagnose in older populations, because the symptoms of alcoholism can often look very similar to the effects of old age.

 Alcoholism can also be more dangerous for older people, because they do not have to consume nearly as much alcohol to become intoxicated as young people do.
-Alcohol also interacts dangerously with some of the medications older people are likely to be taking, such as arthritis relievers or other types of painkillers.
+Alcohol also interacts dangerously with some medications older people are likely to be taking, such as arthritis relievers or other types of painkillers.
 Furthermore, alcohol is more threatening to the organs of older people than it is to the organs of younger people.

 How Does Gender Affect Risk of Alcoholism?